Becoming Free: Pleasant and Painful Feelings ©

 BREATHING AND ACCEPTING FEELINGS: The instruction of the Buddha twenty five hundred years ago is simple.
 If you are feeling a pleasant feeling, breathe in and say, “I am feeling a pleasant feeling”.
 Breathe out and say, “I am feeling a pleasant feeling.”
 When you are feeling a painful feeling, breathe in and say, “I am feeling a painful feeling.”
 Breathe out and say, “I am feeling a painful feeling.”
 When you are feeling neither a pleasant nor a painful feeling, breathe in and say, “I am feeling neither a pleasant nor a painful feeling.”
 Breathe out and say, “I am feeling neither a pleasant nor a painful feeling.”

 It is interesting to note that what Buddha is recommending is the actual instruction for beginning to learn formal sitting meditation.
-When we are beginning a meditation practice it is helpful to say some specific words as we are breathing in and out.
+When you are beginning a meditation practice it is helpful to think of a specific inspirational phrase or to repeat a word or phrase as a mantra as you are breathing in and out.
 Perhaps the next level of practice is what we now call the method of mindfulness meditation.
 The instruction is: while sitting in a meditation posture, focus on your breath and just let your thoughts come and go.
 This is done without any particular instruction for thinking specific words.
 Shunryo Suzuki, the founder of the San Francisco Zen Center, said to let your thoughts come and go and just become like a swinging door.
 In the book Zen Mind, Beginners Mind, he says, “So when you practice zazen (meditatation), your mind should be concentrated on your breathing.
 This kind of activity is the fundamental activity of the universal being.”
 As we gain experience in meditation, we naturally become more and more accepting of what is going on in our minds, our bodies, and in our lives in general.

 To begin to learn how to tolerate and accept feelings doesn’t mean that you can’t also work on feelings as described above, read books on managing feelings, have a therapist, or take part in therapy.
 One of the things that you will learn with this practice recommended 2500 years ago is that feelings rise up and they also fall away.
 Other emotions rise up and then they also fall away.
 Life is a continuous process of thoughts and feelings occupying our attention and then dissipating and falling away.
 In addition to the psychological help described above, you can learn to observe and tolerate your feelings.
 Try it!
 What a challenging way to be present each day!
 Shunryo Suzuki said, “Without this experience, this practice, it is impossible to attain absolute freedom.”
 Accepting and tolerating pleasant and painful feelings is a surprising practice that sets you free.